 - British Council.

 A Professional Training placement will give you the opportunity to develop valuable transferable skills in analysis, reflection, communication and organisation.
-Placements are arranged jointly by the University and the student, and although students do not always receive a salary, they are often paid a small bursary by their employer.

 Applying for placements